pagopa/technology-radar/radar/languages-and-frameworks/spring-boot.md

 - **Spring Data**: the mission is to provide a familiar and consistent, Spring-based programming model for data access while still retaining the special traits of the underlying data store.
 It makes it easy to use data access technologies, relational and non-relational databases, map-reduce frameworks, and cloud-based data services.
 [Spring Data](https://spring.io/projects/spring-data)

+### Our use cases
+- [File Reporter](https://github.com/pagopa/rtd-ms-file-reporter): microservice responsible to provide an aggregated view of files sent and processed by tae system.
+Spring cloud and spring data are respectively used to integrate a kafka consumer and to provide access to a mongo database.
+By using spring framework the business logic which use these two integration are unaware of underlying technology and can be easily changed while the interfaces provided by spring keep stable.
+- [Decrypter](https://github.com/pagopa/rtd-ms-decrypter): microservice responsible to decrypt incoming Tae's files.
+The serivce has no REST/HTTP interface and communicates only through kafka queues.
+The integration with kafka is provided by spring cloud.